“The greatest enemy of knowledge is not ignorance; it is an illusion of knowledge.”

-- As the customers can quickly resolve any smaller issues on their own, thereby leading to fewer supporting tickets for the same.
+- As the customers can quickly resolve any smaller topics on their own, thereby leading to fewer supporting tickets for the same.

 - They usually have additional time and energy to invest in solving the complex problems requiring a more practical approach on their end.